paper-sys/FedDAM/README.md

 # FedDAM
-A robust algorithm for solving the Non-IID problem in federated learning.
-After the paper is accepted, I will make the code public.
+A robust algorithm for solving the Non-IID problem in federated learning.After the paper is accepted, I will make the code public.